McCabe felt 'imposter syndrome' when made captain

 Katie McCabe admits she suffered from "imposter syndrome" when she was handed the Republic of Ireland's captain's armband aged 21 in 2017.

-McCabe was named as Emma Byrne's successor by then-manager Colin Bell.
+McCabe was named as Emma Byrne's successor by then manager Colin Bell.

 The Arsenal player, 27, will now lead her country at a first major tournament at the World Cup in Australia and New Zealand.

-"Everyone knows I got it at 21 and it was challenging, I'm not going to lie," she said.
+"Everyone knows I got it at 21 and it was challenging," she said.

 "You go through a bit of imposter syndrome.
 What would someone else do?
 You are always trying to figure it out and find your feet with it."

-McCabe, who has amassed more than 70 caps and scored 20 goals in a green jersey since making her debut in 2015, said captaining the Republic "has been the biggest honour of my career" and she is thankful for the experienced players - such as Louise Quinn, Niamh Fahey and Diane Caldwell - who gave her advice.
+McCabe, who has won 73 caps and scored 20 goals since making her debut in 2015, said captaining the Republic "has been the biggest honour of my career" and she is thankful for the experienced players - such as Louise Quinn, Niamh Fahey and Diane Caldwell - who gave her advice.

-"The girls are really good people and we look after each other, and we have always had that," she added.
+"The girls are really good people and we look after each other.
+We have always had that," she said.

 "We've always had this close bond and it's an honour to be leading the girls out.